Here is a list of practical information you may find useful prior to arrival.

 Please follow the signs when you enter the site and park your vehicle in the designated area.
 Parking is unmanned and the vehicles are left at the owners risk.
 Please observe the 5mph speed limit once you have entered the venue and avoid driving at night and under the influence.
 The camping fields are vehicle free.

 Approximately 120 meters minimum to 750 meters maximum depending on where you pitch.
 We will provide a limited number of wheelbarrows to transport your tent and belongings to your pitch.

-Standard check-in times are between 2pm-8pm.
+Standard check-in times are between 2pm-8pm for Tipi Guests and 10am-8pm for campers.
 We request that you check out by noon, but please let us know if you have any specific requests.
 Prior to your booking, you will receive an info pack detailing the arrival procedure.

-There will be compost toilets at various points on the camping fields.
-Hot showers and hot water washing up stations will be located in the central facilities area.
+There will be portable toilets at various points on the camping fields as well as flushing toilets in the main field.
+Hot showers and hot water washing up stations will be located in the main field.
 All units will be cleaned and disinfected at least twice per day.